bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/BestSoftware.png" alt="BestSoftware" width="50%" height="50%">

-This time we need to help out our man Gelos to get the License key for the Best Software around.
-So at first glance we saw that we got an .exe file so we run "file" on it to see what it is exactly:
+This time around, we had to help our buddy Gelos get the license key for the best software around.
+At first glance, we noticed that we had an .exe file, so we ran "file" on it to get some more information:

 ```console
 └─$ file BestSoftware.exe
 BestSoftware.exe: PE32 executable (console) Intel 80386 Mono/.Net assembly, for MS Windows
 ```

-Hah a good old .Net executable (ｰ ｰ;).
-Cause we did not have a Windows system around we needed to setup our Linux distro first to work on this.
-So we need:
+Haha, a good old .Net executable (ｰ ｰ;)!
+Since we didn't have a Windows system handy, we had to set up our Linux distro first to work on this.
+Here's what we needed:

 - [ ] A way to execute the binary
 - [ ] Inspect the PE
 - [ ] Get the Flag

-So the easiest way probably would be to spin up windows for it but we found the following solutions for each problem:
+The easiest solution would have been to just spin up Windows, but we found some workarounds for each problem:

 - [x] A way to execute the binary -> install mono for it.
 We used the mono-complete based on the description to ensure that everything works [mono](https://www.mono-project.com/download/stable/)
 - [x] Inspect the PE -> We found a neat github project to bring ILSpy to Linux.
 Worked flawlessly [AvaloniaILSpy](https://github.com/icsharpcode/AvaloniaILSpy)
 - [ ] Get the Flag -> thats the next part

-Okay so we had our setup so lets have a look into the file with ILSpy.
+Alright, with our setup complete, it was time to take a look at the file with ILSpy.

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/BestSoftware2.png" alt="BestSoftware" width="50%" height="50%">

-Now we can see that the program is not too much of a hassle to go trough.
-In the main function we can see that we get asked the name and email we got from the challenge description and the searched license key.
-After that the Function CheckLicenseKey which takes our input and checks if the SHA256 of our name + "1_l0v3_CSh4rp" + email matches the one we used as a license key.
-With that knowledge we just need to create the SHA256 hash like in the function CalculateSHA256 and we get our flag.
-(Actually the flag is just the Licensekey so we do not actually run the program).
+Now we can see that the program is not too much of a hassle to go through.
+In the main function, we are asked to provide our name,email and a license key.
+Then, the function CheckLicenseKey is called with our input as an argument, which checks if the SHA256 hash of our name + "1_l0v3_CSh4rp" + email matches the expected license key.
+We can calculate the SHA256 hash of our input using the function CalculateSHA256, and this will give us the license key we need to complete the challenge.

-For that we just copied all the code we have into an online .Net compiler and instead of the check of the key we just write it out and voila.
-We called it the Keygenerator for the Best Software:
+For that, we simply copied all the code we had into an online .Net compiler and modified the main function to output the license key instead of checking it.
+Then we ran the program and got the license key.
+We called it the Keygenerator for the Best Software.
+It was a simple solution, but it got the job done.

-Disclaimer: Never execute to something you don't know.
+Disclaimer: Never execute something you don't know.
 So maybe not the best habit to have.
-But what could possible go wrong?
+But what could possibly go wrong?

 ```csharp
 using System;